indiesoftby/defold-webgl-memory/README.md

 As an extra bonus, this extension retrieves the size of the heap used by the game.

 > [!IMPORTANT]
-> Use the extension only during game development.
-Exclude it in the release version of the game!
+> Use the extension only during game development. **Remove it as a dependency** in the release version of the game!
 It wraps WebGL calls and therefore **slows down your game**.

 Check out the [online demo](https://indiesoftby.github.io/defold-webgl-memory/) to see how it works.